-Now these blocks come in different shapes.
-What you need to do is find an answer that has exactly the same blocks as the stimulus.
+Now, these blocks come in different shapes.
+What you need to do is find an answer that has the same blocks as the stimulus.
 That means that both arguments have the same number of blocks, and they match in size and shape.

 Now, forget the content.
 Topic does not matter AT ALL when comparing arguments on a parallel reasoning question.
-The stimulus can be about lions and the correct answer can be about aliens.
+The stimulus can be about lions, and the correct answer can be about aliens.
 Content matters not.
-It’s form that does.
+The form is what matters.

-Now, that get’s us a small part of the way, but now we need to understand what make a circle a circle and a square a square.
+Now, that gets us a small part of the way, but now we need to understand what makes a circle a circle and a square a square.
 For that, let’s look at an example.
-Note the following isn’t a real LSAT question, but it contains identical reasoning to one you might encounter.
+Note the following isn’t a real LSAT question, but it contains identical reasoning to the one you might encounter.

 Parallel Reasoning Example